Vietnam.vn - Nền tảng quảng bá Việt Nam

 To meet customer needs, the most important thing for investors is to prepare land funds.

 “Our goal is to create an elite and sustainable community, rather than simply providing accommodation.
 This has been proven through Gamuda Land’s projects with high occupancy rates in a short time after handover,” said Ms. Khanh, adding that in the coming time, Gamuda Land will continue to negotiate with local partners to seek new investment opportunities.
-However, our competitive advantage does not lie in land prices, but in product quality and value brought to customers.
+However, our competitive advantage does not lie in land prices, but in product quality and the value it brings to customers.

 According to Ms. Nguyen Thanh Huong, Investment Director of Nam Long Group, this enterprise currently owns about 700 hectares of land fund, mainly concentrated in Ho Chi Minh City and satellite cities.
 However, to ensure long-term growth, Nam Long Group is constantly expanding its land fund.